What Are the Benefits of a Roth IRA?

 10. Roth IRAs are easy to open

 Opening a Roth IRA is a simple and straightforward process.
-As long as you meet the income eligibility requirements, all you have to do is provide the necessary personal documentation and paperwork and follow through on any other steps given by your broker or bank of choice.
+As long as you meet the income eligibility requirements, all you have to do is provide the necessary personal documentation and paperwork and follow the steps given by your broker or bank of choice.

-Once you’ve done that, you can choose your investments or work with a trusted financial advisor to make investments for you.
+Once you’ve done that, you can choose your investments or work with a trusted financial advisor.